PuffinJS/puffin/README.md

 ## 🤔 About

-Puffin is a JavaScript library for creating reusable reactive components ready for the web.
+PuffinJS is a JavaScript library for creating reusable reactive components ready for the web.

 ## 🔬 Status